dmorse/pscfpp/README.md

   - External fields

-  - Thin polymer films (implemented using the mask and external field features)
+  - Tools for treating thin polymer films (implemented using a mask and external fields)

-Features specific to PS-FTS calculations performed by pscf_pc and pscf_pg include:
+Features for PS-FTS (pscf_pc and pscf_pg):

-  - Efficient Brownian dynamics (BD) and Monte-Carlo (MC) sampling methods.
+  - Brownian dynamics (BD) and Monte Carlo (MC) sampling

+  - BD algorithms: Leimkuhler-Matthews and predictor-corrector step algorithms

+  - MC move algorithms: real-space and "smart"/force-bias moves

-  - Efficient algorithms for locating partial saddle-point field configurations
+  - Efficient algorithms for adjusting the pressure field so as to find a partial saddle-point (i.e., to impose incompressibility)

-  - Data analysis classes for measuring the structure factor and other observables, either during or

-  - Tools for computing free energy differences by thermodynamic integration, including tools for the Einstein crystal method.
+  - Tools for calculation of free energy differences by thermodynamic integration, including the Einstein-crystal integration method

+  - Parameter "ramps" in which one or more parameters change continuously during a simulation, which can be used for continuous thermodynamic integration

+  - "Analyzer" classes to compute and analyze quantities of physical interest, including the structure factor, order parameters used to identify phase transitions, and derivatives of the Hamiltonian needed to for thermodynamic integration calculations

+  - Data analysis tools that can applied either during a simulation (on-the-fly) or by reading and analyzing field trajectory files that are created during a simulation (postprocessing).

 ## Getting the source code